 5. AMA® Certificate in Analytical Skills

-In this hyper-connected world, we generate data with every single thing we do.
-The more data available, the more we need data analysis.
+In this hyper-connected world, we generate data with everything we do.
+The more data available, the more data analysis needed.
 Since analytical skills are becoming increasingly important, earning one or more certificates in Analytical Skills from the American Management Association® is a smart career move.

 There are three certificate levels designed to equip you with progressively more advanced skills to quickly analyze and interpret data for strategic decision making.
 The perk about this certification is that instead of being tied to a particular software or product, it teaches core principles that are applicable to all research and analysis positions.